angelwingscomms/q/files/final_prompt.md

 the questions seem to simple. for the short answer poetry section, upgrade the language to be suitable for 10 year olds

-# essay questions
+# essay section questions
-instruction: answer 2 out of 4
+instruction: answer 1 out of 2
-1. You are a member of the Young Innovators' club in your school, you would like to see your club engage in more activities related to AI.
-Write a formal letter to the head of school suggesting ways this can be done. or

-2. write an informal letter to your cousin requesting her to teach you how to play basket ball during the summer holiday.
+1. write an informal letter to your cousin requesting her to teach you how to play basket ball during the summer holiday.
-3. Describe your favourite whole family outing day.

-or

-4. rewrite your favourite fairy tale story using your own choice of names for the characters
+2. rewrite your favourite fairy tale story using your own choice of names for the characters
  """